jshuadvd/hacks-n-notes/training.md

 ## SQL injection
 - block any http request that looks like SQL injection
 - `or` attack. `'1'='1'`
+- usually the first user in the user_table is the root user

 ## React
 - no CSP support